MikulasP/Pico_NRF24L01/README.md

 # Pico_NRF24L01

-C++ library for the NRF24L01 transceiver module, to be used with a Raspberry Pi Pico microcontroller.
+C++ library for the NRF24L01 transceiver module, to be used with the Raspberry Pi Pico microcontroller.

 The module's documentation can be found here: https://www.sparkfun.com/datasheets/Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf